informalsystems/hermes/docs/architecture/adr-012-ibc-relayer-v2.md

 #### Optimization Layers

-The relayer framework offers multiple layers of optimizations to improve the efficiency of relaying IBC packets.
+The relayer framework uses multiple layers of optimizations to improve the efficiency of relaying IBC packets.
 The first layer performs message batching per relay context, by collecting messages being sent over a relay context within a time frame and sending them all as a single batch if it does not